-This list is going to start from more beginner to slightly more advanced.
+This list starts with more beginner books and progresses to slightly more advanced ones.
 My hope is that if you decide to read or listen to all of these books, the concepts will become clearer and easier to understand over time.

 It’s no coincidence that the first investing book I mention is also one of the newest investing books as well.